MattPahuta/contact-form-component/README.md

 - [Form Styling Essentials](https://www.youtube.com/watch?v=nuDpLN2dazU&t=43s) - Another great resource from Kevin Powell on using modern CSS to style a form.
 I used TailwindCSS for my styling, but this video was still hugely instructive on approaching a styling strategy.
 - [Deceptively complex form](https://youtu.be/jJgNgNNHqjk) - Yet another Kevin Powell video tutorial where he is actually coding this exact challenge.
 I found this after I'd started the project and decided I was going to use Tailwind for my styling, so I definitely diverge in some areas.
 But it was still helpful, particularly in nailing some of the the trickier layout sizing (particularly the textarea input)
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
 - [Tailwindcss docs](https://tailwindcss.com/docs/hover-focus-and-other-states#has)The official Tailwind docs have a use case example for the `:has()` selector that is pretty much perfect for styling the radio inputs for this project.
+There are svg assets for the radio and checkbox selected states, but I opted to style the native inputs as close to the design comp rather than create fully customized visual input states.

 ## Author